Introduction to Maths

 The Simon Singh Top Set Project is a special initiative to promote mathematical ability in the most exceptional Mathematicians at Plashet School.
 Starting in 2016, with Year 7, the success of the project has yielded impressive results at National competitions such as the Junior Maths Challenge.

-Since the formation of the project, the students have engaged in a vastly modified scheme of learning that heavily emphasis problem solving skills, independence and conceptual understanding.
+Since the formation of the project, the students have engaged in a vastly modified scheme of learning that heavily emphasises problem solving skills, independence and conceptual understanding.
 Students have been able to enjoy extremely challenging and fun puzzle based mathematics in lessons.

 Problem solving and developing mathematical thinkingWe use investigations and Nrich tasks in our teaching to develop mathematical thinking and problem solving skills.
-Investigations allow pupils to demonstrate their own creativity in approaching mathematical problems as well as developing their perseverance – a crucial skill for a good mathematician.
-We also appreciate the need for pupils to practise their examination technique and be able to answer questions under examination conditions.
-Pupils are assessed at the end of each half term, allowing each pupil to know what level they are working at and what they need to do to improve.
+Investigations allow students to demonstrate their own creativity in approaching mathematical problems as well as developing their perseverance – a crucial skill for a good mathematician.
+We also appreciate the need for students to practise their examination technique and be able to answer questions under examination conditions.
+Pupils are assessed at the end of each half term, allowing each student to know what level they are working at and what they need to do to improve.
 Students are given a final assessment at the end of Key Stage 3.

 Support: